morganesque/ghijklmno/posts/2020-01-15-grumpy-about-boring-magic.md

 ---
 layout: post
-title: "Being grumpy about boring magic"
+title: "Grumpy about boring magic"
 image: "/img/2020/drstrange.jpg"
 standfirst: "This was a quick response to a blog post about boring magic which weirdly bugged me.
 Just to say, all power to anyone who's making the world a better place, I'm just working out my own thoughts here."
 canonical: ""